Eschatologue/CM_wiki/docs/class/paladin/vengeance.md

 ## Level 7: Relentless Avenger

-Your supernatural focus helps you close off a foe’s retreat.
-When you hit a creature with an Opportunity Attack, you can reduce the creature’s Speed to 0, and you can then move up to half your Speed as part of the same Reaction.
-This movement doesn’t provoke Opportunity Attacks.
+Your supernatural focus helps you close off a foe's retreat.
+When you hit a creature with an Opportunity Attack, you can reduce the creature's Speed to 0, and you can then move up to half your Speed as part of the same Reaction.
+This movement doesn't provoke Opportunity Attacks.

 ## Level 15: Soul Of Vengeance

-Immediately after a creature under the effect of your Vow of Enmity hits or misses with an attack, you can use your Reaction to make a melee attack against that creature if it’s within range.
+Immediately after a creature under the effect of your Vow of Enmity hits or misses with an attack, you can use your Reaction to make a melee attack against that creature if it's within range.

 ## Level: Avenging Angel